Segre numbers, a generalized King formula, and local intersections: Preliminaries

 \subsection{Currents on an analytic space}

-Let $X$ be an analytic space of dimension $n$.
+\footnote{For a more detailed exposition of currents on an analytic space we refer to \cite[Section~4.2]{HL}.} Let $X$ be a reduced analytic space of pure dimension $n$.
 Given a local embedding $i\colon X \hookrightarrow \C^N$, we let $\E_X$ be the sheaf of smooth forms on $X$, obtained from the sheaf of smooth forms in the ambient space, where two forms are identified if their pullbacks to $X_{reg}$ coincide; it is well-known that this definition does not depend on the particular embedding.
 We say that $\mu$ is a \emph{current on $X$ of bidegree $(p,q)$} if it acts on test forms on $X$ of bidegree $(n-p,n-q)$.
 Such currents $\mu$ are naturally identified with currents $\tau=i_*\mu$ of bidegree $(N-n+p,N-n+q)$ in the ambient space such that $\tau$ vanish on the kernel of $i^*$.
 Observe that the $d$-operator is well-defined on currents on $X$.
 If $W$ is a subvariety of $X$ of pure codimension $p\ge 0$, then

 is a closed $(p,p)$-current on $X$; this is the \emph{current of integration} over $W$.

 Recall that a current $\nu$ is \emph{normal} if both $\nu$ and $d\nu$ have order zero.
 The following lemma follows immediately from the corresponding one in $\C^N$.